deadlydog/deadlydog.github.io/ReadMe.md

 - `assets/css/main.scss`: Adjusted font sizes a bit, and added class used in the masthead.html.
 - `_includes/masthead.html`: Added site description below site title.
 - `_includes/read-time.html`: Added post/page date in with the reading time.
-- `_includes/footer.html`: Added advertisements to the bottom of the footer.
 - `_config.yml` file.

-Here's a list of files I've added or changed:
+Here's a list of files I've added:

 - Everything in the `_posts` and `_drafts` directories.
 - The `_pages\About.md` page.